tvttavares/gof/README.md

 * [Adapter](https://github.com/tvttavares/gof/tree/master/adapter).
 Allows for two incompatible classes to work together by wrapping an interface around one of the existing classes.

 * [Bridge](https://github.com/tvttavares/gof/tree/master/bridge).
 Decouples an abstraction so two classes can vary independently.

+* [Composite](https://github.com/tvttavares/gof/tree/master/composite).
+Takes a group of objects into a single object.